Need Legal Help Now?

 Wichita-Hutchinson, KS Plus Bicycle Accident Lawyer

-The Wichita and Hutchinson regions are popular with bicyclists but experiences a growing number of accidents
+The Wichita and Hutchinson regions are popular with bicyclists but experience a growing number of accidents

 According to Pedestrian and Bicycle Information Center, in 2012, 726 lost their lives in bicycle/motor vehicle crashes nationally, just under two people every day of the year in the U.S. The death rate from bicycle crashes is high due to the relative lack of protection bicyclists have in an impact with a motor vehicle.